 In the proposed blockchain network, we distinguish three roles of participants: (1) \textbf{clients}, (2) \textbf{miners} and (3) \textbf{circuit registry nodes}.

-\textit{Clients} do not participate in the network's consensus process but create and broadcast coin transfer transactions and might utilize the marketplace properties of the network to request SNARK proof generation by publishing proof transactions.
+\textit{Clients} do not participate in the network's consensus process, but they create and broadcast coin transfer transactions or utilize the marketplace properties of the network to request SNARK proof generation by publishing proof transactions.
 Coin transaction fees are fixed (adjusted by the network), while proof transaction fees scale with the complexity of the associated arithmetic circuit.

 \textit{Miners} (also referred to as \textit{full nodes} or \textit{workers}) participate in the consensus~-- they select coin and proof transactions from the corresponding mempools, generate the required SNARK proofs, publish new blocks, and validate incoming blocks.
-Miners, in turn, receive a block reward and transaction fees by producing a block that contains generated SNARK proofs and confirmed coin transactions.
+Miners, in turn, receive a block reward and transaction fees by producing a block that contains the generated SNARK proofs and confirmed coin transactions.

 The \textit{circuit registry nodes} maintain the SNARK circuit registry, which enables decentralized registration and retrieval of arithmetic circuits and their metadata.
 They participate in SMPC for trusted setup during the initial circuit registration and store proving and verification keys.
-To ensure reliability, these nodes are required to stake native currency, which can be slashed for misbehavior or inactivity (as further detailed in \autoref{sec:circuit-management}).
+To ensure reliability, these nodes are required to stake native currency, which can be slashed for misbehavior or inactivity (see \autoref{sec:circuit-management}).